 There are five different tracks of which one is taught in English:

-- Work and Organizational Psychology (English)
+- Work and Organisational Psychology (English)

 - Clinical Developmental Psychology (Dutch)